-There were 4 flaring events requiring Causal Analysis on the LOP flare during the 12 month period of this update.
+There were 4 flaring events requiring Causal Analysis on the LOP flare during this 12 month.
 Prevention measures were developed and implemented for each of these events to reduce the potential for future flaring due to the same cause (see Section 3 - Reductions Previously Updated).